cagilalsac/RMSCTIS/ReadMe.txt

 7.11) MVC Web Application's default culture (for example English or Turkish) configuration can be made in the Localization regions in the MVC project's Program.cs file.
 If implemented, we won't need to use an instance of CultureInfo when formatting decimal or date time values to string anymore.
+However, it is a better way to create a base controller (MvcControllerBase) and inherit each controller from this.
+Therefore, application can gain multi-language support by using session or a cookie in the base controller's constructor.

 7.12) In general, cookie authentication is used in MVC Web Applications by creating a list of user claims, which include non-critical user data such as user name for displaying and user role for authorization,